 Consciousness disrupts unconscious dynamics and seizes for its own use the energy of those dynamics.
 Shocked and injured, the unconscious may withdraw, just as an abused child withdraws and throws up fierce defenses.

 If I am not sensitive to the suffering of the unconscious, then I become alienated, cut off from the source of all life.
-So a successful businessman may feel lonely, uncreative and unreal because he splits off his anima.
+So a successful businessman may feel lonely, uncreative and unreal because he splits off his anima (his soul which could have helped him relate to the unconscious).

-Sedna is now like Persephone, the queen of the underworld.
-She is an intermediary.
-My connection to the unconscious is at best conflicted: like Persephone my loyalty is divided.
+Sedna is now like Persephone, the queen of the underworld who spent the summer above ground and the winter below, with Hades.
+Sedna is an intermediary.
+My connection to the unconscious is at best conflicted, my loyalty is divided.
 The parallels between Sedna and Persephone are evidence for Jung’s claim that the collective unconscious is common to all people.

 Sedna is covered with lice and sores.
 She is like Job and like Christ, suffering for the sins of humankind – again note the parallels with Western myth.
 Psychologically sin results from injured narcissism, which was what began Sedna’s trouble.